 With Reference to the above planning application the company's observations regarding sewerage are as follows.

 I can confirm that we have no objections to the proposals subject to the inclusion of the following condition:

-- The development hereby permitted should not commence until drainage plans for the disposal of foul and surface water flows have been submitted to and approved by the Local Planning Authority, and - The scheme shall be implemented in accordance with the approved details before the development is first brought into use.
+• The development hereby permitted should not commence until drainage plans for the disposal of foul and surface water flows have been submitted to and approved by the Local Planning Authority, and

+• The scheme shall be implemented in accordance with the approved details before the development is first brought into use.
 This is to ensure that the development is provided with a satisfactory means of drainage as well as to reduce or exacerbate a flooding problem and to minimise the risk of pollution

-PCC Environmental Health
+Powys Environmental Health

-As there is a connection to the mains foul drainage I have no objection to the application.
+As the proposed dwellings will be connected to the mains foul drainage, I have no objection to the application.

-PCC Ecologist
+Powys Ecologist